-The rental unit is a two level 3-bedroom home.
-The landlord purchased the rental property from her step father in October 2014.
-On October 03, 2019 the landlord served the tenant with a two month notice to end tenancy for landlord's use of property.
-This notice was amended to include missed information and was served on the tenant on October 12, 2019.
-The two-month notice was issued on the grounds that the landlord and her two children intend to occupy the rental unit.
+On July 17, 2020 the landlord served the tenant with a two-month notice to end tenancy for landlord's use of property.
+The two-month notice was issued on the grounds that the landlord intends to occupy the rental unit.
 The tenant disputed the notice in a timely manner on the grounds that it was not issued in good faith.